Compound Adjectives

 Compound adjectives are made up of multiple individual words that are used as one single adjective.
 The words are most commonly connected by a hyphen when used as adjectives.

-Compound adjectives act exactly like any other adjectives: they are used to modify nouns and pronouns, and they often appear directly before the word that they modify or after a linking verb.
+Like other adjectives, compound adjectives are used to modify nouns and pronouns, and they often appear directly before the word they modify or after a linking verb.
+Have a look:

-She used old-fashioned dresses to represent they style of the eighteenth century.
+She used old-fashioned dresses to represent the style of the eighteenth century.

 They were hard-working.